open-feature/spec/specification/types.md

 Structured data, presented however is idiomatic in the implementation language, such as JSON or YAML.

+### Collection

+A list or series of similar data types, presented however is idiomatic in the implementation language.

 ### Datetime

 A language primitive for representing a date and time, optionally including timezone information.
 If no timezone is specified, the date and time will be treated as UTC.